mariatocora/Tocora_Maria_C_202606_PhD_thesis/README.md

-## List of tables available online in the thesis Evolutionary Ecology and Genomics of Mutualism and Microbial Symbiosis in Insects
+## List of tables available online for the thesis Evolutionary Ecology and Genomics of Mutualism and Microbial Symbiosis in Insects
 Maria Camila Tocora Alonso

 Doctor of Philosophy